-MA101 Beginning Algebra I
+MA101 Beginning Algebra I 4 CR

 This course is designed for students with at least one year of high school algebra.
 It includes a review of basic mathematical and algebraic skills and their applications, solving of equations, polynomial manipulations and first-degree factoring.

-Course offered On Campus and Online.
-Prerequisites: AE109 with C or better, appropriate placement score less than three years old, or permission of Department Chair.
+Prerequisite: AE109 with C or better, appropriate placement score less than three years old, or permission of Department Chair.
+Co-requisite: ED101 is required if the student has completed less than 15 college credits or has a cumulative GPA less than 2.0.
+Course offered on campus and online.

-MA102 Beginning Algebra II
+MA102 Beginning Algebra II 4 CR

 This course is the continuation of MA 101.
 Topics covered are graphing and functions, rational expressions, graphing linear equations, inequalities, radical expressions, quadratic equations, and solving systems of equations.
-Course offered On Campus and Online.
-Prerequisite: MA101 with C or better, or permission of Department Chair.